openfoodfoundation/openfoodnetwork/README.md

 ### Hacktoberfest :tada:

 Are you participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/)?
-Go check out our [Welcome New Developers project board](https://github.com/orgs/openfoodfoundation/projects/5)!
+Go check out our [Welcome New Developers project board][welcome-dev]!
 We have curated all issues we consider to be a good starting point for new members of the community and categorized them by skills and level of complexity.
 Have a look and pick the one you would prefer working on!

 ## Provisioning